When Neurology Has No Answers

 Just live with It?

-My first MRI scan, where the SS was found, was in 2018 when I saw a local neurosurgeon for It is challenging to pinpoint the exact cause of Superficial...
+My first MRI scan, where the SS was found, was in 2018 when I saw a local neurosurgeon for Overview It is challenging to pinpoint the exact cause of su...
 More, neck pain, and balance issues.
 I also suffer from Mal de Debarquement syndrome, so balance issues were nothing new to me.
 This neurosurgeon knew enough to identify the SS but would not see me again after reviewing my scans; he said he did not treat SS.
 He referred me to the head of neurology at the University of Louisville, who didn’t seem to know much about SS either or why I had it.
 He told me to go home and live my best life and have a repeat scan locally in a year.
-By that year point, I was feeling worse with severe It is challenging to pinpoint the exact cause of Superficial...
-More and even worse balance issues.
+By that year point, I was feeling worse with severe headaches and even worse balance issues.